-- In the ReplaceText example program, we use a try-withresource to release system resources associated with the Scanner and PrintWriter objects. - Create directories in your journal, - Revise the class to release resources in the finally block - In the ReplaceText example given in the slides, we declare the main(String[] args) method to throw Exception.
-In this execise, you must handle exceptions in the main method by using the catch clause. - However, you catch as specific types of exceptions as you can. - Submit the work as a journal entry
+- In the ReplaceText example program, we use a try-withresource to release system resources associated with the Scanner and PrintWriter objects. - Revise the class to release resources in the finally block - In ReplaceText, we declare the main(String[] args) method to throw Exception.
+Revise the program so that exceptions are handled in the main method by using the catch clause. - Make sure that you catch as the most specific exception as you can.